You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 Step 2: Check Your Financial Readiness

-This is the most important step because it determines what you can realistically afford.
+This is the most important step, because it decides what you can realistically afford.

-Many buyers skip this and end up viewing houses outside their budget, which wastes time and creates frustration.
+Many buyers skip it and end up viewing houses outside their budget, which wastes time and creates frustration.
+So before you fall in love with a home, spend a few minutes with the four free tools below.

 Step 3: Book Property Viewing